bwohlberg/jonga/README.md

 ## Documentation

-Documentation is available online at [Read the Docs](http://jonga.rtfd.io/), or can be built from the root directory of the source distribution by the command
+Documentation is available online at [Read the Docs](http://jonga.rtfd.io/), or can be built from the `docs` directory of the source distribution by the command

-    python3 setup.py build_sphinx
+    make html

 in which case the HTML documentation can be found in the `build/sphinx/html` directory (the top-level document is `index.html`).